sharathr25/hel3.14t/README.md

 * Goto this link https://code.visualstudio.com/download to download VS code and install it(optional).
 * After installation of **node** verify it by running command ***node -v***. if this command gives you a version 10.15.3 the you have   succesfully installed **node**.
 * When you install **node** by default it will install **npm(node package manager)** check its version by typing command ***npm -v***
-* Goto this link https://facebook.github.io/react-native/docs/getting-started.html and follow it to install all the        dependencies and **react-native-cli** which we need to build our app.
+* Goto this link https://facebook.github.io/react-native/docs/getting-started.html and follow it to install all the        dependencies and **react-native-cli** which we need to build our app(NOTE: You will have a section called **Android development environment** follow it to install Android studio and Android SDKs and to settup Android Virtual Device in your machine).
 * After installing **react-native-cli** globally You can check its version by typing command ***react-native -v***.
 If you get its version then you have correctly installed **react-native-cli**.
-* Go to this link https://facebook.github.io/react-native/docs/getting-started.html and goto a section called **Android development environment** and follow that procedure to setup android studio and android SDK which is required for our project
 * After you set up everything clone this repository.
 This will create a file called **haisaa** go inside this folder and type ***npm install --save*** to install all the depenceies